-Eventually they both acquired work permits and Missie worked for the Broadcasting Service during the period known as the "phoney war" when, despite their personal hardships, the sister's network of well connected friends and relations helped smooth their path through Berlin life and also owned the necessary castles and estates for them to occasionally escape the city.
+Eventually they both acquired work permits and Missie worked for the Broadcasting Service during the period known as the "phoney war".
+Despite their personal hardships, the sister's network of well connected friends and relations helped smooth their path through Berlin life and also owned the necessary castles and estates for them to occasionally escape the city.

 In many ways the conflict taking place did not seem to have much of a detrimental effect, at least not on her social life.

-Some time, and "adventures", later, and thanks to her fluent English, she moved on to the German Foreign Ministry?s Information Office, the Auswertiges Amt, where she worked as an assistant to Dr. Adam von Trott zu Solz, a well connected Oxford educated Prussian who during the l930’s had tried unsuccessfully to get both internal and foreign support for resistance against the Nazis.
+Some time, and "adventures", later, and thanks to her fluent English, she moved on to the German Foreign Ministry?s Information Office, the Auswertiges Amt, where she worked as an assistant to Dr. Adam von Trott zu Solz.
+A well connected Oxford educated Prussian, during the l930?s he had tried unsuccessfully to get both internal and foreign support for resistance against the Nazis.

-Von Trott zu Solz was a Nazi party member only because this would enable him to access information and observe party planning and, a hero of anti Nazi resistance, he was later executed as one of the masterminds of the Kreisau Circle, the group behind Claus Graf von Stauffenberg?s unsuccessful 1944 assassination plot against Hitler.
+Von Trott zu Solz was a Nazi party member only because this would enable him to access information and observe party planning.
+A hero of anti Nazi resistance, he was later executed as one of the masterminds of the Kreisau Circle, the group behind Claus Graf von Stauffenberg?s unsuccessful 1944 assassination plot against Hitler.

-As were many others amongst those of Marie Vassiltchikov?s friends who had had held influential positions within the traditionally aristocratic diplomatic and military world.
+As were many others among those of Marie Vassiltchikov?s friends who had held influential positions within the traditionally aristocratic diplomatic and military world.
 The diary does not disclose how much she knew about the plot, this was her secret, but it describes in painful detail the terrible chronicle of punishments and acts of vengeance, including against the families and children, that followed.